ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 I do expect users of legacy versions of Firefox to test and report any issues with uBO -- I can't afford the time needed to test all those versions.

+If you still want to use uBO/legacy, a volunteer created an extension to enable uBO/webext to update automatically: <https://github.com/JustOff/ublock0-updater>.

 ### Miscellaneous

 [Issue #2795](https://github.com/gorhill/uBlock/issues/2795) will be a collection of [bugzilla.mozilla.org](https://bugzilla.mozilla.org/) issues which currently affect the uBO/webext specifically.